New York subway shooting suspect to remain in jail, undergo psychiatric exam | Law-Order

 James was arrested without incident on Wednesday afternoon on a street in Manhattan's East Village neighborhood, about 5 miles (8 km) from the scene of Tuesday's attack, capping a 30-hour manhunt for the lone suspect.
 His lawyers told reporters after the hearing that James himself had called the New York Police Department's tipline to turn himself in after seeing his photograph in the news.
 "He called 'Crime Stoppers' to help," Mia Eisner-Grynberg, a lawyer from the Federal Defenders of New York, told reporters.
 "He told them where he was."
 Earlier news reports said James placed the call from a McDonald's restaurant in the East Village.
 He was taken into custody a short distance away.

 Eisner-Grynberg called the attack a tragedy, which unfolded as the Manhattan-bound N train was pulling into the 36th Street subway station in Brooklyn's Sunset Park community.
 Police said 10 people were shot, five of them hospitalized in critical but stable condition.
-Another 13 people were injured by the smoke canisters the attacker set off before shooting or in the stampede of terrified passengers pouring out of the subway car onto the platform.
+About 20 others were injured by the smoke canisters the attacker set off before shooting or in the stampede of terrified passengers pouring out of the subway car onto the platform, according to prosecutors.
 All were expected to survive.

 The attacker apparently followed the panicked passengers into another train and rode it one stop toward Manhattan, investigators said.
 Surveillance video shows James emerging one station north at about 14 minutes after the shooting.
 An image included in the complaint shows him in a dark outfit, without the fluorescent orange jacket and yellow helmet worn earlier.